Modos-Labs/Glider/README.md

 - Eink Kaleido 3: 3rd gen Kaleido.
 There are at least 2 different configurations exist.
 One features RGB filter covering 1 pixel per color, the other features a 2R/2G/1B configuration, on average 5/3 pixels per color.
 The underlying screen panel uses Carta 1000/1200/1250/1300 film depending on the model.
 - Eink Kaleido 3 Outdoor: Wide temperature version of Kaleido 3.

-As far as I know, all CFA-based color screen panels don't come with an integrated controller.
+Most CFA-based color screen panels don't come with an integrated controller, but there are a few exceptions.

 For the multiple-pigment color screens based on SiPix technology, the following generations of screens exist: